 We got an enquiry from a potential customer through the website.
-She wanted to have her windows repaired and redecorated.
+She wanted to have her casement windows refurbished.

 When Alex looked at the sashes, it was obvious the timber frames were badly rotten and needed extensive repairs.
 Having explained the extent of the work needed to the client, Alex was told that another decorator offered a lower price for just filling the obvious holes and redecorating the woodwork.
 The lady was blissfully unaware of the consequences of such an approach.